playnano/nano_tips/README.md

 # Nano Tips
-Nano Tips is a reddit tipping service to easily give Nano to your favorite redditors, posts and comments!
+Nano Tips is a reddit tipping service to easily give nano(XNO) to your favorite redditors, posts and comments!
 [Nano](https://nano.org) is a fast and feeless cryptocurrency that can be traded at numerous exchanges.
 Before using Nano Tips, please take a look at the [Terms of Service](https://github.com/playnano/nano_tips#terms-of-service)

 Nano Tips is a fork of [Nano Tipper](https://github.com/danhitchcock/nano_tipper_z), which [was discontinued](https://www.reddit.com/r/nanocurrency/comments/t5uotr/reddit_tipbot_to_shut_down/) on March 7th, 2022.
 ### To get started with Nano Tips, either:
 A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=nano_tips&subject=hi&message=create) to /u/nano_tips with 'create' or 'register' in the message body.
-You will receive a Nano address, to which you can add Nano\*.
-You will receive a 0.001 Nano tip for registering!
+You will receive a nano address, to which you can add nano\*.
+You will receive a 0.001 XNO tip for registering!
 Also, try any of the faucets at [Nano Links](https://nanolinks.info/#faucets-free-nano)

 -or-

-B) **Receive a Nano tip** from a fellow redditor, and you will automatically have an account made! be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=nano_tips&subject=command&message=create) to /u/nano_tips.
+B) **Receive a nano tip** from a fellow redditor, and you will automatically have an account made! be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=nano_tips&subject=command&message=create) to /u/nano_tips.
 Once you have funds in your account, you can tip other redditors, or send to nano address via PM to /u/nano_tips.

 (\**Nano Tips is in early beta!
-Only send small amounts of Nano*.)
+Only send small amounts of XNO*)
 # Comment Replies:
 Nano Tips is intended for tipping on reddit posts and replies.
-On any [tracked subreddit](https://www.reddit.com/r/nano_tips/comments/lp252z/tipper_subreddits_and_status/) you can tip and type a message like:
+On any [tracked subreddit](https://www.reddit.com/r/nano_tips/comments/tbt78y/nano_tips_subreddits_and_status/) you can tip and type a message like:

-    !ntip 0.01 This is great!
+    !ntips 0.01 This is great!

-This will tip a redditor 0.01 Nano. `!ntip AMOUNT` must be the first thing in your message OR the last thing.
+This will tip a redditor 0.01 XNO. `!ntips AMOUNT` must be the first thing in your message OR the last thing.
 Such, this is also a valid tip:

-    This is great! !ntip 0.01
+    This is great! !ntips 0.01

 Or from anywhere on reddit, you can tip a commenter by: